-Rocky Mountain College of Art and Design, located in Denver, CO, is a private art institution that offers interested students a comprehensive education and training in the fields of art and design.
-Rocky Mountain College of Art and Design offers several programs to choose from.
-A list of the more popular programs being offered for aspiring artists includes:
+Rocky Mountain College of Art and Design, located in Denver, CO, is a private art institution that offers interested students education in the fields of art and design.
+Rocky Mountain College of Art and Design has several programs to choose from.
+Here are the more popular programs offered:

 - Graphic Design